 "Effective Date" has the meaning set forth on the Cover Sheet.

-"Equitable Defenses" means any bankruptcy, insolvency, reorganization and other laws affecting creditors’ rights generally, and with regard to equitable remedies, the discretion of the court before which proceedings to obtain such remedies may be pending.
+"Enforceability Defenses" means any bankruptcy, insolvency, reorganization and other laws affecting creditors’ rights generally, and with regard to equitable remedies, the discretion of the court before which proceedings to obtain such remedies may be pending.

 "Event of Default" has the meaning set forth in Section 6.1.

 "Force Majeure" means only interruptions or curtailments of firm service at the Delivery Point(s) by Seller’s Transmission Provider or Buyer’s Transmission Provider, regardless of whether Seller’s Transmission Provider or Buyer’s Transmission Provider is declaring any event of force majeure.
-The applicability of Force Majeure to the Transaction is governed by the terms of the Products and Related Definitions contained in Schedule A.
+The applicability of Force Majeure to the Transaction is governed by the terms of the Products and Related Definitions contained in Exhibit A.

 "Funded Debt" means liabilities, debts and obligations not coming due or maturing within one year.